kebabmane/tf-gcp-minecraft/README.md

 - Create all the firewalling required to go with the public IP
 - SSH in and do some "stuff"
 - Patch the instance
+- Get minecraft running!

 ## Pre Reqs

+- install terraform an
 - SSH Keys Locally

 ## Terraform

-- terraform init
+- terraform init # ensure the gcp provider is installed
-- terraform plan
+- terraform plan # ensure all the required vars have been setup
-- terraform apply
+- terraform apply # pew pew and lasers, deploy your server